A Novel Unified Approach to Invariance for a Dynamical System: Invariance Conditions

 \subsubsection{Invariance Conditions for Continuous Systems}

 According to \cite{song2}, we have that both the forward and backward Euler methods are invariance preserving for a polyhedral set.
-Blanchini \cite{Blanchini} presents a proof to derive the invariance condition for a polyhedron using the forward Euler method, thus we present a proof using the backward Euler method.
+Blanchini \cite{blan6,Blanchini} presents the connection between invariant sets for continuous and discrete systems by using the forward Euler method.
+The discrete system obtained by using the forward Euler method is refereed to as Euler Approximating System \cite{blan6,Blanchini}.
 We first present the following invariance condition which is obtained by using Nagumo's Theorem \ref{nagumo}.
+For $x\in \mathcal{P},$ let $\mathcal{I}_x$ denote the set of indices of the constraints which are active at $x$, i.e., the corresponding linear inequality holds as equality at $x$.
+Clearly, we have $x\in \partial \mathcal{P}$ if and only if $\mathcal{I}_x\neq\emptyset.$